Neutrino magnetic moment in the doublet-singlet Leptoquark model

-Several mechanisms within LQs models have been proposed~\cite{Brdar:2020quo,Zhang:2021dgl,Cheung:2016fjo}, which typically involve introducing at least two LQ states in order to produce a substantial magnetic moment, while keeping the neutrino mass below the eV range.
+Several mechanisms within LQ models have been proposed~\cite{Brdar:2020quo}, which typically involve introducing at least two LQ states in order to produce a substantial magnetic moment, while keeping the neutrino mass below the eV range.
 Previous studies have explored the contribution of LQs to neutrino magnetic moments.
-For instance, the authors of Ref.~\cite{Chua:1998yk} examined vector Leptoquarks and estimated the resulting neutrino magnetic moment to be on the order of $10^{-10}\mu_B$($10^{-12}\mu_B$) for third-(second-)generation LQs.
+For instance, the authors of Ref.~\cite{Chua:1998yk} examined vector Leptoquarks and estimated the resulting neutrino magnetic moment to be on the order of $10^{-10}\mu_B$ ($10^{-12}\mu_B$) for third-(second-)generation LQs.
 Furthermore, Ref.~\cite{Povarov:2007zz} investigated the phenomenology of scalar LQ within a minimal model incorporating four-color symmetry, where constraints on the LQ mass were predetermined based on astrophysical data related to neutrino magnetic moments.
-Also, the neutrino magnetic moment has been studied more recently in~\cite{Brdar:2020quo} assuming the existing of right-handed neutrinos that are heavier than the left-handed SM neutrinos.
+Also, the neutrino magnetic moment has been studied more recently in~\cite{Brdar:2020quo}, assuming the existence of right-handed neutrinos that are heavier than the left-handed SM neutrinos.
 The authors explore how scalar LQs contribute to the neutrino magnetic moment, particularly within a framework that maintains an exact $SU(2)_H$ symmetry.
 On the other hand, experimental data significantly restrict the masses and couplings of vector LQs \cite{Valencia:1994cj,Kuznetsov:1994tt}, which is why scalar LQ analysis has been favored in the literature.\\